brandongaiffe/Cyclistic_Case_Study/README.md

 ### Summary

-   This repository presents an end-to-end analysis of Cyclistic, a bike-sharing service, to identify high-potential Casual Riders and inform membership growth strategies.
-Using 12 months of ride data, Google Sheets, SQL, and Tableau, the project uncovers usage patterns, seasonal trends, and commuter behavior, translating insights into actionable recommendations.
-Key strategies include targeted seasonal campaigns, tiered summer memberships, and peak-hour dynamic pricing.
+This repository presents an end-to-end analysis of Cyclistic, a bike-sharing service, focused on identifying high-potential Casual Riders and informing membership growth strategies.

----
+Using 12 months of ride data across Google Sheets, SQL (BigQuery), and Tableau, the project analyzes usage patterns, seasonal trends, and commuter behavior.

+Insights are translated into actionable business recommendations, including targeted seasonal campaigns, tiered summer memberships, and peak-hour pricing optimization.

 ## Business Problem
 Cyclistic aims to increase long-term revenue by converting Casual Riders into Annual Members.
 This analysis identifies behavioral differences and high-probability conversion segments.